IsmaelMekene/diffuser/README.md

 ```

 ## Using pretrained models
+We train for *600 000* stepts Diffuser in the mujoco in the mujoco environments *halfcheetah* and *walker-2d* (using the D4RL medium-expert dataset).
+One can download the pretrained weights from this drive [link](https://drive.google.com/drive/folders/11tfJ8XO1pYn3gEhs5Wg14M2i9k2VYw-m?usp=sharing)

-### Downloading weights
+### Downloading weights from the original paper

-Download pretrained diffusion models and value functions with:
+Download pretrained diffusion models and value functions of the original [paper](https://arxiv.org/abs/2205.09991)  with:
 ```
 ./scripts/download_pretrained.sh
 ```